“Every student deserves to be healthy, safe, engaged, supported, and challenged.”

 Signs and symptoms of concussion can show up right away or may not appear until hours or days after the injury.
 It is important to watch for changes in how your child is acting or feeling after getting hit on the head.
 Most concussions occur without loss of consciousness.
 If you or your child notices one or more of the symptoms listed below, call your physician or seek medical attention right away.

-Observed by parent or guardian Reported by child or teen
+Observed by parent or guardian Reported by a child or teen

 • Appears dazed or stunned • Difficulty thinking clearly